 The simplest way to decide whether a high or low deductible plan makes more sense is to consider your health situation.

 If you're young and healthy, you may be less likely to need anything more than preventive care, in which case a high-deductible plan could be the better fit.
 On the other hand, a lower deductible may be more appealing if you're older, have a chronic health condition, participate in high-risk sports or activities, are pregnant or plan to have a child at some point, or you require pricey prescriptions for a health issue.

 It also helps to assess your savings and budget.
 Consider how easily you'd be able to meet a higher deductible if necessary.
-And if you have access to an HSA with a high-deductible plan, ask yourself how much you'd be able to contribute each year.
-(Note: Similar to other tax-advantaged accounts, HSAs have annual contribution limits: for 2021, $3,600 for individuals with self-only coverage [up from $3,550 in 2020] and $7,200 for those with family coverage [up from $6,900 this year].)
+And if you have access to an HSA with a high-deductible plan as an employee benefit, ask yourself how much you'd be able to contribute each year.
+(Note: Similar to other tax-advantaged accounts, HSAs have annual contribution limits: for 2021, $3,600 for individuals with self-only coverage and $7,200 for those with family coverage.)